StanfordASL/AMoD-toolkit/README.md

 For more details, look at the comments in `EAMoDspec` and `EAMoDspecDemo.mat`

+Note that `EAMoDspec` specifies *what* problem to solve but not *how* to solve it.
+Hence,  relaxations and the configuration of the solver are specified in `AbstractEAMoDproblem`.

 ###  EAMoDproblem
 `EAMoDproblem` implements the electric AMoD problem in the traditional formulation.
 It takes an `EAMoDspec` in the constructor which is copied into `EAMoDproblem.spec` and cannot be modified anymore.
 However, you can modify the `EAMoDspec` and then instantiate another `EAMoDproblem`.